0x1B40/AI-powered-procurement-assistant/README.md

    ```
    This will start MongoDB, the FastAPI backend, and Streamlit UI. it might take a while the first time it is setup, especially during requirements.txt setup.

+**note**:
+project may require approximately ~ 40-50gb worth of hard disk space if deployed through windows, it's excessive but can be improved.

 ### Data Setup